 Children who are more attached to their parents tend to overcome frustrations in their lives more easily.
-In this case, there are studies that also favor the mother and her maternal love.
+In this case, there are studies that also speak of the power of a mother and her affection.

 The media says a lot about whether intelligence comes from the mother or not.
 However, many times they misrepresent or don’t present the interpretation of the data clearly in the different investigations, given the lack of knowledge that exists about genetics in general.